Operations

 Having a formal contract 100% of the time for every influencer collaboration is terrific, of course.
 But the reality is creating, sending, and getting a contract signed creates at least some friction in your influencer onboarding workflow – even if you have ready-made templates.
 Sometimes, contracts are bottlenecks you can remove to move things faster.

-Here are three scenarios where you could skip the formal contract entirely or make do with a written agreement instead.
+Here are three scenarios where you could skip the formal contract entirely and instead opt for a simple written agreement.

 1: When you’re doing influencer gifting